grayghostvisuals/practice-git/README.md

 and you're all like...

 <blockquote>
 "How the hell do I do that?"
+</blockquote>

 This is where we make those mistakes ... so don't be scared :)

-</blockquote>
+##Instructions

 Fork this repo and send me a Pull Request with anything from Grandma Peggy's Crumbled Oatmeal Cookie Recipe to your favorite Sublime Text 2 preferences.
 It's all good yo!
+Learning is the prize in this game.

 ## Typical and highly used git commands